cernops/puppet-eosserver/README.md

  * Storage node (diskserver)
  * QuarkDB backend

-All the standard settings can be set via hiera calls in the params.pp file.
-See that file for details.
+Default values can be found in `data/common.yaml` and can be changed at will

 ### Authors
 CERN EOS operations team - Hervé Rousseau hroussea at cern.ch